david-pfx/AmzPlayer/ReadMe.md

 AmzPlayer is A Modern Player for Zillions.
 See http://www.polyomino.com/amzplayer.

 Zillions is a player of board games according to rules specified in a ZRF rules file.
 Mostly games are for two players, human against computer, although single player games (puzzles) are possible too.
-The Zillions rules file is highly flxeible, convering games from simple tic-tac-toe (or noughts and crosses) through to chess, go and anywhere in between.
-Games must be of perfect information, so games with hidden cards like poker or bridge are not possible.
+The Zillions rules file is highly flexible, convering games from simple tic-tac-toe (or noughts and crosses) through to chess, go and anywhere in between.
+Zillions can handle many games of chance, but they must games be of perfect information, so games with hidden cards like poker or bridge are not allowed.

 Zillions includes a powerful artificial intelligence, which provides a strong opponent across a wide range of games.
 AmzPlayer provides a modern player that can be published to just about any platform.